 Today, March 7th 2019, marks 20 years since the death of the great American film director, screenwriter, and producer Stanley Kubrick.

-On of the most influential filmmakers in cinematic history with his dark, realist and often sophisticated adaptations led Kubrick to major Hollywood success through his film company Hawk Films.
-Iconic pictures such as Dr. Strangelove, A Clockwork Orange, 2001: A Space Odyssey and, of course, The Shining.
+One of the most influential filmmakers in cinematic history with his dark, realist and often sophisticated adaptations, led Kubrick to major Hollywood success through his film company Hawk Films.
+Iconic pictures such as Dr. Strangelove, A Clockwork Orange, 2001: A Space Odyssey and, of course, The Shining ensured his place in the cinematic history books.

 Battling the extreme winter conditions with his wife Wendy Torrance and young son Danny, the boy then possesses “the shining” which is the terrifying abilities that allow him to see the hotel’s horrific past.
 It is these supernatural forces, combined with the winter storm leaving the family trapped in the hotel, that leads Jack’s sanity to deteriorate.